dokku/procfile-util/README.md

 # will result in empty string for variable replacements
 procfile-util expand

+# specify a default-port to use (default: 5000)
+procfile-util expand --default-port 3000

 # expand variables with getenv used for variable expansion
 # may use any variable available when executing procfile-util
 procfile-util expand --allow-getenv